JamieVaughn/blog/src/content/post/use_effect.md

 canonical: https://wjv.io/blog/use_effect
 ---

 React Hooks are amazing.
 I find they make it incredibly easy to modularize any piece of logic and then use it seemlessly anywhere in your app.
 We now get statefulness or statelessness within a consistent function component API by recasting lifecycle hooks as a set of distinct, composable event subscription methods or "Hooks".
-This lets us cleanly group state/action/effect by feature or component, effectively providing us with extensible mixins lacking in `Class` components.
+This lets us cleanly group state/action/effect by feature or component, effectively providing us with extensible functionality lacking in `Class` components.
 Yes, there were HOCs for `Class` components but those were kludgy for sharing non-presentational logic, with Hooks the non-presentational logic can be easily composed and shared in a function's closure.

 One Hook in particular, `useEffect()` is extremely powerful, but it is also confusing especially to those learning a Javascript framework for the first time.
 I also sometimes hear of veteran React users lamenting the demise of React's life cycle methods and deriding `useEffect()` as a step backwards in some way from those.